iame-uni-bonn/final-project-niklasniedermeier-1/README.md

-# Tool for the application of alogrithmic trading strategies
+# Tool for the application of algorithmic trading strategies